ndlib/hydra_connect_demo/README.md

     - [ ] BONUS: Button is rendered based on state of object
 - [ ] UI for editing a new work
   - [ ] Append new files
+  - [ ] With user input to append values to predicates
   - [ ] Remove existing files
   - [ ] Modify predicate values
 - [ ] UI response upon update of an existing work